-Assignments involve the application of complex existing processes or development of new techniques, methods, and procedures for the study of local or regional hydrologic conditions.
+Assignments involve the application of complex processes and development or modification of new techniques, methods, and procedures to unique problems and obscure conditions.
 The work is complicated by interrelated factors which must be considered simultaneously, such as: (1) multi-disciplinary aspects of a study; (2) the varied nature of water velocities, water flow direction, storage capacity, flow boundaries recharge characteristics, and water chemistry; 3) complex aspects of model calibration when used as a predictive study tool; (4) varied surface and subsurface geology; (5) varied land use conditions such as spatial and temporal variation in urbanization and non-uniform water supply development practices.
+Work is often further complicated by existence of serious conflict in scientific, resources management, or policy requirements.

-The work requires the scientist to isolate specific variables to be considered in the study in order to describe conditions impinging on the storage, movement, and use of ground- and surface water within varied surficial and subsurface geologic environments, to evaluate natural and man-induced water quality conditions in hydrologic systems; and to draw scientifically correct conclusions from the evaluation of collected data.
-The scientist must be versatile and innovative in approach and be able to adopt or extend established techniques or methods to overcome existing study problems.
+The work requires the scientist to isolate specific variables to be considered in the study or management plan in order to describe conditions impinging on the storage, movement, and use of ground and surface water within highly complex surficial and subsurface geologic environments, to evaluate natural and man-induced water quality conditions in hydrologic systems; to propose appropriate changes to resources management activities; and to draw scientifically correct conclusions from the evaluation of collected data.
+The scientist be able to evaluate the application of new technologies, strategies, and trends as well as advocating for recommendations, strategies, and actions to reconcile or resolve novel, conflicting, or controversial issues or policies.